DataDog/hiring-engineers/answers.md

 >
 > The Tracing backend can track thousands (not millions or billions) of unique resources per service, so resources should be grouped together under a canonical name, like /user/home rather than have /user/home?id=100 and /user/home?id=200 as separate resources.
 >
-> These resources can be found after clicking on a particular service.

 Provide a link and a screenshot of a Dashboard with both APM and Infrastructure Metrics.

 > [My Dashboard](https://p.datadoghq.com/sb/271985619-b37dd043701a21f66b0975d7ee572694) - I had to create a screenboard in order to generate the public url for sharing.
 I could not use the Timeboard I had previously created.
 Check table below.